+We are experiencing supply chain issues.
+Please be patient with us as we navigate these interesting times.
 This book is a collection of essays that try to relate two distinct areas of human knowledge: the mystical cosmology of G.I.
 Gurdjieff, based on ancient wisdom, and the discoveries and theories of modern science.
 Christian Wertenbaker, M.D. bases this study on three basic convictions: First, given the lucidity of G.I.
 Gurdjieff’s descriptions of the human condition, it is necessary to give credence to his ideas about the universe, man, and about their relationship.
 Second, that the method of modern science is a valid way to arrive at truths about the world, with one caveat: because science tries to be objective and to bracket the subjectivity of the observer, its findings apply only to the external world, leaving the inner world of consciousness to another realm of inquiry.
 Third, that there is nevertheless only one world, and so all truths about it must be compatible and related.
 These principles have guided these essays, some of which have been published in Parabola magazine over the last fifteen years.
 They represent a personal quest for a more comprehensive truth about the nature of reality.
 To reconcile Gurdjieff’s ideas and modern science, Dr. Wertenbaker went to medical school and to postgraduate training in neurophysiology, neurology, neuro-ophthalmology and ophthalmology.
 He also became a member of the Gurdjieff Foundation, devoted to exploring Gurdjieff’s ideas.

 2012 | 200 pages